 There are several options depending on where you’re coming from.
 Let’s take a look at them:

 It’s unlikely you’ll be flying into Vietnam from abroad just to go to Phong Nha, unless you’ve booked one of the expensive cave expeditions.

-International flights will land at either Hanoi or Ho Chi Minh City, where you can get a (very!) cheap connecting flight to Dong Hoi – the closest airport to Phong Nha.
+International flights will land at either Hanoi or Ho Chi Minh City, where you can get an extremely cheap connecting flight to Dong Hoi to the closest airport to Phong Nha.